1973 Constitution of Bahrain

-The 1973 Constitution of Bahrain was the first of two constitutions of Bahrain.
+The Constitution of the State of Bahrain was the first constitution of Bahrain.
 It was in effect from December 1973 to August 1975.

 Background and drafting

 On December 16, 1971, the day Bahrain formally became independent of the United Kingdom (Bahrain technically gained its independence earlier in the year, on August 15), Shaykh Isa ibn Salman announced that the country would have a constitutional form of government.
 Six months later, he issued a decree providing for the election of representatives to a Constituent Assembly, charged with drafting and ratifying a constitution.
 The assembly was to consist of twenty-two elected delegates plus twenty additional members, including eight delegates appointed by the emir and the twelve members at the time of the Council of Ministers.
 The election, which was held in December 1972, was the first national election in Bahrain's history.
 The electorate was restricted to native-born male citizens aged twenty years and older.

 The relative openness of political debate permitted during the election campaign for the twenty-two contested Constituent Assembly seats encouraged individuals dissatisfied with the lack of democratic rights to demand more civil liberties.
 The primary focus of concern was the 1965 Law of Public Security, a series of three emiri decrees that authorized the ruler to maintain indefinitely a virtual state of emergency in order to protect national security from suspected foreign and domestic enemies.
 A group of mostly university-educated professionals, led by Abd al Aziz Shamlan, unsuccessfully petitioned the emir to rescind the law's harshest provisions, especially those pertaining to arrest and detention.
 They believed these measures had been used arbitrarily to silence dissent and peaceful opposition.
 Several women's groups also organized to protest the exclusion of women from the franchise.
 They presented a petition to the emir requesting support for extending voting rights to female citizens, but they failed to receive a positive response.

 The Constituent Assembly was in session during most of 1973 drafting the constitution.